forcedotcom/salesforcedx-vscode/docs/articles/lwc/writing.md

 ---
-title: Lighting Web Components
+title: Write Lighting Web Components
+redirect_from: '/articles/frameworks/lwc'
 ---

-## Features Provided by the Lightning Web Components Extension
+Features Provided by the Lightning Web Components Extension

 - Notification of HTML and JavaScript file errors or compiler warnings